 On July 18, 1290, King Edward I of England issued the Edict of Expulsion tossing all Jews out of the Kingdom of England, and this decree remained in force for the rest of the Middle Ages, only to be finally overturned when Oliver Cromwell permitted Jews to return to England in 1657.
 Probably the only decent thing Cromwell did.

-The ruins of the buildings which housed the thriving Abbey have been incorporated into more modern structures, and the result is really striking.
+The ruins of the buildings which housed the thriving Abbey have been incorporated into more modern structures, and the result is striking.

 One gets such a sense of “if only these walls could talk” because the Abbey has a fascinating story to tell.
 It was a most successful venture in its heydey.
 By 1327, it owned all of West Suffolk.
 The Abbey held the gates of Bury St Edmunds.
 The monks charged tariffs on every economic activity, including the collection of horse droppings in the streets.
 The Abbey even ran the Royal Mint.

 During the 13th century, the general economic prosperity lulled the local populace into benign acceptance of this abuse of power, but by the 14th century, resistance was heating up.
-The year of 1327 seems to have been an inflection point and the Great Riot ensued.
+The year 1327 seems to have been an inflection point, and the Great Riot ensued.
 Fed up with the overwhelming power, wealth and corruption of the monastery, which oversaw nearly every facet of local life with a view to enriching itself, the monks received some very angry attention.
-Several of them lost their lives and many buildings were destroyed.
+Several of them lost their lives, and many buildings were destroyed.
 January saw the townspeople forcing a charter of liberties on the monks, and when the monks reneged, the locals attacked again in February and May.

 This time, the Prior was executed; his severed head was placed on a pike in the Great Market (a fate I have intimated may befall our contractor if the much-delayed renovation to our ensuite and walk-in closet is not completed by the end of October).
 But I digress…